 Golden Northern Bumblebee Facts

 - This occurred through the efforts of the well-known Danish zoologist Johan Christian Fabricius, in 1798.
 The marvelous insect also displays some quite fascinating behavioral patterns.
-This even includes a communication system based on dancing.
+This even apparently includes a communication system based on dancing.

 Related Articles